 MIRI will have a sensitive camera and a spectrograph that will study mid-infrared wavelengths, examining distant stellar populations, the physics of newly forming stars, and the sizes of faintly visible comets and Kuiper Belt objects.
 MIRI is also equipped with a coronagraph, which blocks the glare of bright objects to allow clear observations of faint objects close to it.

-FGS is Webb's guide camera, which helps point the telescope.
+FGS is Webb’s guide camera, which helps point the telescope.
 NIRISS will gather spectra (like NIRSpec), and photograph the universe at near-infrared wavelengths (like NIRCam), observing both extremely bright objects as well as faint objects near bright stars, such as planets.
-FGS and NIRISS have different purposes but are packaged together into one unit.
+FGS and NIRISS have different purposes but are packaged in one unit.